Pearlitic/pearlitic.github.io/%/stat_sources.md

 _Note that some skills come with something like "Passive: "+XX% some stat", these are actually treated liek passive skills and are included in the stat window.
 However, when in doubt, just ask in your class Discord channel!_

 List of sources I can think of:
-+ Gear Stat (not potential, the base stats e.g. CRA has 5% IED on the armor)
++ Gear Stat (not potential, the base stats. e.g. CRA has 5% IED on the armor)
 + Gear Set Bonuses
 + Passive Skills
 + Buff Skills